Manvel/blog/pages/projects/cmints.md

 ---

 <img src="/images/projects/cmints/logo-leaf.png" class="right" width="90"> In
-mid 2017 I was searching for a Static Site Generator(SSG) that would work perfectly both for my single and multi-language websites, but I was surprised not being able to find one that wouldn't require me adding bunch of 3-rd party plugins, do a lof of customization work and have a scalable i18n implementation.
+mid 2017 I was searching for an Static Site Generator(SSG) that would work perfectly both for my single and multi-language websites, but I was surprised not being able to find one that wouldn't require me adding bunch of 3-rd party plugins, do a lot of customization work and have a scalable i18n implementation.

 Today I'm happy to announce release of the CMintS!
 CMS and Static Site Generator Which is also powering current blog.